felipedallarosa/cooperative-assembly/README.md

 - Good programming practices (maintainability, readability, etc.)
 - Possible bugs
 - Handling errors and exceptions
-- Brief explanation of why the choices made during development of the solution
+- Brief explanation of why the choices were made during development of the solution
 - Use of automated tests and quality tools
 - Code cleaning
 - Documentation of the code and API